yadhu1904/agentic_AI-travel-planner/README.md

-Below is a simple README.md you can paste into your repo for this Smart Travel Planner project.[10]

 # Smart Travel Planner

 A chat-based travel planner with a Streamlit frontend and a FastAPI + LangGraph backend that collects trip details, asks for a single approval, generates a full itinerary, and keeps the conversation going for follow‑ups.[11][10]